-This challenging honors academic elective, meets the NJ state requirement for Personal Financial Literacy.
-It is designed for college bound students who are planning for such majors as business, economics, accounting, finance, math, advertising, marketing, history, law, political science or education, as well as those who aspire to be the owner/operator of their own business or non-profit The instructional pace is rigorous and organization. students will be expected to have a strong background in independent reading and analysis, note-taking, research and writing, study skills and work ethic.
-Honors Economics will require daily attention outside of class to financial current events from financial news sources such as The Wall Street Journal, Market Place Radio Report, the Economist Magazine and the nightly financial news updates.
+This challenging honors academic elective, designed for college bound students who are planning for such majors as economics. accounting. finance. advertising, marketing, history, law, political science or education, as well as those who aspire to be the owner/operator of their own business or non-profit organization.
+The instructional pace is rigorous and students will be expected to have a strong background in independent reading and analysis, note-taking, research and writing, study skills and work ethic.
+Honors Economics will require daily attention outside of class to financial current events from financial news sources.
 There will be a strong emphasis on 21st Century skills, including problem solving, group presentations, discussion, debate and critical thinking.
 The course will provide instruction in the principles of economic analysis and institutions with regard to their impact on financial markets, and issues of public policy.
-Economic concepts will be applied to realworld situations.
+Economic concepts will be applied to real-world situations.
 Topics of study will include current economic conditions, monetary and fiscal policy, cost/benefit analysis, supply and demand, the role of labor, business and government in our economy and global trade.